vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_intro.md

 The `data_buffer` buffer now contains the data before the transformation, and we are going to perform the calculation on each element.
-Although notice that we're using `storage_buffer` usage this time, since the buffer will be used in the compute shader.
+Although notice that we're using `STORAGE_BUFFER` usage this time, since the buffer will be used in the compute shader.

 [The next section of the guide](/guide/compute-pipeline) will indicate how to actually code this